 As the road starts to level, you suddenly burst through the forest and onto a 5 km long Alpine Plateaux, Urnerboden.
 Here to your right are some of the most spectacular sky-scraping granite peaks you are likely to see anywhere in the Alps.
 Drive this plateaux taking in the sights, but again be mindful of the undulations.

 At the end of the plateaux, at what then appears to be a dead end to the valley (granite walls all around you) are several nice waterfalls (most powerful in late spring / early summer) that you can park up nearby then walk directly up to.
 However, you are certainly not stuck at a dead end!
 Look right and you will see the next stretch of the hill climb, literally carved into the rock face, up and out of this basin.
-Something like around 40 turns later you are at the top of the Klausen Pass - once here we recommend that you stop at the Klausen Cafe for a coffee and to catch your breath.
-The ride back down the Klausen Pass is not as spectacular, and needs to be taken with caution as there are several sections near the top with flimsy barriers and sheer drop offs!
+Something like around 40 turns later you are at the top of the Klausen Pass – once here I recommend that you stop at the Klausen Cafe for a coffee and to catch your breath.
+The drive back down the Klausen Pass is not as spectacular, and needs to be taken with caution as there are several sections near the top with flimsy barriers and sheer drop offs!
 However, once though this stretch you are back to some great sweeping turns, then once again into the Alpine forests.
-Lower down the valley there is an unbelievable waterfall across the valley that drops several hundred meters into the green abyss, rare these days as most are tapped for electric power generation.
+Lower down the valley there is an unbelievable waterfall across the valley that drops several hundred meters into the green abyss.

 The descent to the foot of the Klausen Pass finishes at Burglen, birthplace of William Tell and worth stopping at for a quick wander around, there’s a museum dedicated to his legacy.
 You are now in the heart of the central Swiss Alps, drive south and you are shortly on the Susten / Furka / Grimsel combination – another drive not to be missed.